MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 Review the identities for indications of phishing attacks in the last 24 hours.
 Increase this time span if needed to 7, 14, and 30 days if there are no immediate indications.
 For a detailed phishing investigation playbook, see the [Phishing Investigation Playbook](incident-response-playbook-phishing.md).

-### Search for malicious application consents for the past 7 days
+### Search for malicious application consents for the past seven days

 To get an application added to a tenant, attackers spoof users or admins to consent to applications.
 To know more about the signs of an attack, see the [Application Consent Grant Investigation Playbook](incident-response-playbook-app-consent.md#finding-signs-of-an-attack).